1. Find the right car that fits all of your requirements

-Dealer: when you buy from a dealer, you will be paying more for the car than from a private seller, however you do benefit from having legal protection should there be a problem with the car once purchased.
-By law they have to give at least 3 months warranty and sometimes you can claim off them upto 6 months after purchase.
-Also, again a quick google search of the garage/dealer will bring up any horror stories.
+Dealer: when you buy from a dealer, you will be paying more for the car than from a private seller.
+However you do benefit from having legal protection should there be a problem with the car once purchased.
+By law, they have to give at least 3 months warranty and sometimes you can claim off them up to 6 months after purchase.
+Also, again, a quick google search of the garage/dealer will bring up any horror stories.

-This is extremely important, this will tell you if the car has finance recorded against it, is stolen, has been in a major accident in the past or anything untoward that without the check you wouldn’t know.
-The checks cost upto £15 and are available instantly – this could be the best £15 you ever spent.
+HPI checks are extremely important.
+This check will tell you if the car has anything untoward that you need to know.
+For example, it will flag if the car has finance recorded against it, whether it is stolen or if it has been in a major accident in the past.
+The checks cost up to £15 and are available instantly – this could be the best £15 you ever spent.
 Only do this check when you are happy with everything else first and want to buy the car.